Berliner Verkehrsbetriebe

 The Berliner Verkehrsbetriebe (lit.
-'Berlin Transport Company') is the main public transport company of Berlin, the capital city of Germany.
-It manages the city's U-Bahn (underground), tram, bus, replacement services (EV) and ferry networks, but not the S-Bahn urban rail system.
+'Berlin Transport Company') is the main public transport company of Berlin, the capital of Germany.
+It operates the city's U-Bahn (underground), tram, bus, replacement services and ferry networks — while the S-Bahn, Berlin's suburban rail network, is operated separately from BVG.

-The generally used abbreviation, BVG, has been retained from the company's original name, Berliner Verkehrs-Aktiengesellschaft (Berlin Transportation Stock Company).
-Subsequently, the company was renamed Berliner Verkehrs-Betriebe.
-During the division of Berlin, the BVG was split between BVG (Berliner Verkehrsbetriebe Gesellschaft in West Berlin) and BVB (Berliner Verkehrsbetriebe in East Berlin, also known as the Volkseigenes Kombinat Berliner Verkehrsbetriebe, BVB).
-After reunification, the current formal name was adopted.
+The abbreviation BVG derives from the company's original name, Berliner Verkehrs-Aktiengesellschaft ("Berlin Transport Stock Company").
+During the division of Berlin, the company was split into separate operators: BVG in West Berlin and BVB in East Berlin.
+Following German reunification, the two networks were merged under the present-day Berliner Verkehrsbetriebe name.